Department Quick Facts

 "Department Honors" is a distinction reserved for folks who completed an honors thesis within the department.
 (See the same page, lower down.)

-A student can also attain membership in the University's Xi Phi Chapter of Lambda Pi Eta, the National Communication honorary, however this is seperate from Honors in Course, the University Honors Program, or Departmental Honors.
+A student can also attain membership in the University's Xi Phi Chapter of Lambda Pi Eta, the National Communication honorary, however this is separate from Honors in Course, the University Honors Program, or Departmental Honors.

-What can I do with a communication major?
+What can I do with a Communication Major?

 The department of Communication at Wittenberg is committed to providing a true liberal arts education for its majors.
 Thus, our primary goal is to help our students think critically and approach their lives in an enlightened, open-minded and ethical manner.
 We also recognize that potential students are often curious about the professional paths Communication majors tend to pursue.
 Upon graduation, some students with an interest in communication have chosen employment in jobs such as the following: